Grab your notebook paper and sharpen your pencils, kids. It’s time to make your Christmas “wish list” for Santa!

 For generations of children, the task was inspired by the arrival of the annual catalogs produced by the three major retailers, J.C.
 Penney, Sears and Roebuck Co., and Montgomery Wards.

-Both Wards (6200 St. John Avenue) and Sears (Cleveland & Truman/15th Street) operated retail stores and distribution center right here in Historic Northeast.
+Both Wards (6200 St. John Avenue) and Sears (Cleveland & Truman/15th Street) operated retail stores and distribution centers right here in Historic Northeast.

 The 1908 catalog, dubbed The Great Price Maker, contained 1,194 pages of products, some offered for as little as two cents each.
 Only four pages offered toys and games.

-By 1933, Sears had divided their catalog offerings available into two annual catalogs, The Big Book and The Christmas Book, with more than half the catalog containing toys and games.
+By 1933, Sears had divided their catalog’s offerings into two annual catalogs, The Big Book and The Christmas Book, with more than half the Chrstmas catalog containing toys and games.